 - You must give the bond company ninety (90) days to respond to your bond claim before you can file suit.

 - You must file suit on the bond within one (1) year of the last day worked and/or material supplied.

 - Liens must be filed within ninety (90) days of the last day worked and/or material supplied.

 - You must send notice of the lien that is filed.

 - If the Owner and/or Contractor reside in the same town as the project, the notice of the lien must be personally served.

 - The lien must be signed by the party that is owed the money, not their attorney.

 - You must file suit to foreclose the lien within one (1) year of it being filed.

 If you work in Connecticut, ensure you know your construction lien laws and make sure you follow them.
 The validity of your lien or bond claims determines whether you can enforce your pay, and you deserve to be paid for the work you do.
-If you need Connecticut’s lien or bond forms, consider purchasing the required materials from us!
 If you’d prefer someone else to take care of filing your lien or bond claim, and do it the right way, contact a professional Connecticut lien attorney who is experienced with construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 Don’t short yourself what you are owed by neglecting your liens.
 Stay ahead of the curve and on top of filing them by following your state’s laws.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,